yellobyte/SoapESP32/README.md

 As of Version 1.1.0 the struct *soapObject_t* has seen two modifications:
 Firstly, the type of member variable *size* has changed from size_t to uint64_t.
 If used in your projects, you might have to adjust some code.
 Secondly, a new member variable *sizeMissing* (boolean) has been added.

-Most DLNA media servers I tested the library with showed some oddities.
-All compatibility issues I ran across have been fixed.
+Most DLNA media servers I tested the library with showed some oddities (which might depend on their particular settings).
+However, all compatibility issues I ran across have been fixed.
 Please note the following:

 - Streams/podcasts: Some media servers (e.g. Fritzbox, Serviio) do **not** provide a size for items (media content) located in their Web/Online/InternetRadio folders.
 Thanks to Github user KiloOscarRomeo for drawing my attention to this fact.
 In contrast, UMS (Universal Media Server) always provides a fixed size=9223372034707292159 for items in directory Web (incl. subdirectories Radio, Podcasts, etc.).